SwayamBhatt/laptop_price_predictor/README.md

 4. Push to the branch: `git push origin feature-branch-name`.
 5. Submit a pull request.

 ---

-Let me know if any additional sections or modifications are required!
+Let me know if there are further details or features you'd like to add!